 Government agencies have found PFAS in drinking water across the country from the chemical leeching into groundwater.
 Many people are being exposed without even knowing it.

 Commonly known as “forever chemical”, the harmful effects of PFAS often take years to manifest but can lead to a variety of serious health conditions.
-In recent years, research has linked exposure to the chemist to certain cancers, thyroid disease, and immune system disorders.
+In recent years, research has linked exposure to the chemical to certain cancers, thyroid disease, and immune system disorders.

 Many people are unaware of the danger of exposure to PFAS and have failed to link their health issues to the toxic substances.
 However, legal avenues now exist for individuals who have been adversely impacted by PFAS exposure.